laktek/punch/README.md

 **Publish**

 You can use `punch publish` command to publish the generated site to a hosting facility you prefer.
-Publish to [Amazon S3](http://aws.typepad.com/aws/2011/02/host-your-static-website-on-amazon-s3.html) is supported out of the box (a plugin API will be introduced for other publishing options).
+[Amazon S3](http://aws.typepad.com/aws/2011/02/host-your-static-website-on-amazon-s3.html) and SFTP publishing to your own server are supported out of the box (a plugin API will be introduced for other publishing options).

 To publish directly to S3, add the following settings to `config.json`.